4rshxnth/CSS-Gradient-Button/README.md

-# 🌈 Gradient Button UI
+# 🌈 Gradient Border + Glow Effect Button

 A sleek and modern **gradient button component** built using only **HTML and CSS**.
 This micro-interaction is perfect for landing pages, portfolios, and modern web UIs.
 Smooth animation and glowing gradient effect on hover — no JavaScript required.